felixbade/assistant/CONTRIBUTING.md

 ## Bug reports
 I want to make this tool rock solid and ergonomic, but I can’t test all scenarios.
 The first step of fixing bugs is finding them, and the second is describing what the bug is about.
 You can do these without touching the code.
 The better your report, the more likely it is that I fix it quickly.

+- Please explain how to reproduce the bug.
+I can’t fix it if I can’t observe it.
 - Please explain how it behaves, and how you would expect it to behave.
 Again, it might be obvious to you, but...
 - Some bugs are debatable, but in general, if it's a ”feature” that distracts you, it’s a bug.